KsWare/KsWare.Text.Json/README.md

 - Utf8JsonReaderExtensions
 - Utf8JsonWriterExtensions

-Early developent state.
-Not for use.
+Early stage of development.
+Very experimental.
+Not suitable for use.